jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 ### Create the Enterprise Gateway kubernetes service and deployment

-You can execute helm command from checked out release of the Enterprise Gateway git [repository](https://github.com/jupyter-server/enterprise_gateway.git):
+You can execute the helm command from the checked-out release of the Enterprise Gateway git [repository](https://github.com/jupyter-server/enterprise_gateway.git):

 ```bash
 helm  upgrade --install  enterprise-gateway \